 - > Continue to create a location independent business

-- > Run a retreat in Europe
+- > Run 3 x yoga retreats in Europe

-- > Be financially independent
+- > Be financially independent to do what I want/when I want

 - > Value my time and professional advice